hack-gpon/hack-gpon.github.io/_ont/ont-odi-realtek-dfp-34x-2c2.md

 This stick supports dual boot.

-`k0` and `r0` respectively contain the kernel and firmware of the first image, while `k1` and `r1` respectively contain the kernel and the firmware of the second one
+`k0` and `r0` respectively contain kernel and firmware of the first image, while `k1` and `r1` contain kernel and firmware of the second one.

 ## Serial

-The stick has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
-It's near the SFP header.
-TX, RX and ground pads need to be connected to a USB2TTL adapter supporting a logic level of 3.3V.
+The stick has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface: it's near the SFP header.
+TX, RX and ground pads need to be connected to a USB2TTL adapter supporting 3V3 logic.

 {% include image.html file="ont-odi-realtek-dfp-34x-2c2/ttl.jpg"  alt="DFP-34X-2C2 TTL Connection" caption="DFP-34X-2C2 TTL Connection" %}
 {% include image.html file="ont-odi-realtek-dfp-34x-2c2/ttl-2.jpg"  alt="DFP-34X-2C2 TTL Pin" caption="DFP-34X-2C2 TTL Pin" %}